 8-11-1819 Lumberville, USA - 9-4-1904 St. Augustine, USABack to Artist IndexView Artists Paintings

-Martin Johnson Heade was an American painter known for his salt marsh landscapes, seascapes, and depictions of tropical birds as well as lotus blossoms and other still lifes.
-His painting style and subject matter, while derived from the romanticism of the time, are regarded by art historians as a significant departure from those of his peers.
+Martin Johnson Heade was an American artist who painted in a very realistic manner, yet his painting style and subjects, while derived from the romanticism of the time, are regarded by art historians as a significant departure from those of his peers.

-Magnolia Blossoms on Blue Velvet and Cherokee Roses, were purchased at an estate sale in Arizona for $60 in 1996.
-They sold at Christie's auction house later that year for $937,500 and $134,500 respectively.
+Magnolia Blossoms on Blue Velvet and Cherokee Roses In A Glass On Gold Velvet Plush, were purchased at an estate sale in Arizona for $60 in 1996.
+They sold at auction later that year for $935,000 and $135,000.

-Two Magnolias on Blue Plush was originally purchased for $29 at a rummage sale by a Wisconsin man in 1989.
-It sold at Christie's auction house in 1999 for $882,500.
+Two Magnolias on Blue Plush was originally purchased for $25 at a rummage sale by a Wisconsin man in 1989.
+Ten years later it was sold at auction for $880,000.

-Magnolias on Gold Velvet Cloth was used to cover a hole in the wall of an Indiana resident for years.
-The owner became curious about the value of the painting after playing an art-related board game, and verified its authenticity with a New York art gallery.
+Magnolias on Gold Velvet Cloth was bought along with some used furniture for a total of $30.00 and was used to cover a hole in the wall of an Indiana resident for years.
+The owner became curious about the value of the painting after playing the art-related board game Masterpiece and verified its authenticity with a New York art gallery.
 The Museum of Fine Arts in Houston purchased the work for $1,250,000 in 1999.

-In 2004 a Florida woman was informed of the Heade discovery featured on "Find!" by her son, and inquired about a small 6 by 12 inch landscape that had hung in her living room.
-The painting, which her late husband had purchased for a few dollars in St. Augustine in the 1970s, was authenticated as a late Heade marsh landscape.
-It sold at auction to an art dealer for $218,500.
+In 2004 a Florida woman was informed of the Heade discovery featured on the TV show "Find!" by her son and inquired about a small 6 x 12-inch landscape that had hung in her living room.
+The painting, which her late husband had purchased for a $20 in St. Augustine in the 1970s, was authenticated as a late Heade marsh landscape.
+It sold at auction to an art dealer for $220,000.

-A painting was found in a Massachusetts attic in 2006 and consigned to a local auction in Fall River.
-The painting was authenticated as a Heade, having been painted between 1883 and 1890 in St. Augustine, Florida.
-It sold for $198,000 on November 22, 2006.
+A painting was found in a Massachusetts attic in 2006 and consigned to a local auction.
+The painting was authenticated as a Heade, having been painted between 1883 and 1890 also in St. Augustine, Florida.
+It sold for $200,000 in 2006.